-A.M.: Eight courses selected in consultation with advisor; expertise in one programming language; qualifying review; thesis in the form of an audio CD, an electronic performance, a work for DVD, an internet production, or an art/sound installation.
+A.M.: Eight courses selected in consultation with advisor; an original creative thesis project in the form of electronic/acoustic composition and performance, audio/visual work, art/sound installation, or online work; a written thesis to accompany the creative work; and a qualifying review.
 Students entering the program without the A.M. earn that degree as part of their progress toward the Ph.D.
 We do not encourage applicants who seek the A.M. as a terminal degree.

 Ph.D.: In addition to the courses required for the A.M., five additional courses for a total of 13.
-Required courses include a minimum of four graduate-level seminars offered by the electronic music and multimedia program.
+Required courses include a minimum of four graduate-level seminars offered by the Music and Multimedia Composition program.
 After completion of all coursework in the third year, the candidate will take a three-hour oral preliminary examination.
 Passing the preliminary examination authorizes the candidate to proceed to the doctoral dissertation, which is completed during the fourth and fifth years.

 Admission requirements: Submit on online portfolio of three to four examples of your best creative work; examples can include music, videos, installations, performances, scores or any other creative work.
 Please include brief notes about each work and anything else that may help guide in the evaluation process.
-A writing sample is not required, but is optional.
+A writing sample is not required but may be included.
 Candidates are evaluated primarily on their creative work.

 GRE General: Required

 GRE Subject: Not required